 With backing from Red Bull, he graduated to single-seaters in 2010 making his debut in the Formula BMW Pacific race supporting the Malaysian Grand Prix.
-He went on to take two wins and a further three podiums in his eight races in the series.
-He dovetailed that campaign with the European Championship, achieving a best finish of second in the final race of the season at Monza.

 A busy winter programme followed as Kvyat got his first experience of Formula Renault as he was parachuted into the final round of the Eurocup, before contesting the UK Winter Series, in which he finished fourth, and the New Zealand-based Toyota Racing Series.